Burlöv Municipality

 Burlöv Municipality (Burlövs kommun; /sv/) is a municipality in Skåne County in South Sweden in southern Sweden, just north of Malmö.
 Its seat is located in Arlöv, a community which for geographical and statistical purposes is seen as a part of Malmö (Malmö tätort).

 The municipality is one of only a few in Sweden, and the only one in Scania, which still contains only the original municipal entity created from the old parish in 1863 (cf history of municipalities in Sweden) and has not been amalgamated.
 It is the second smallest municipality by area in the whole country (after Sundbyberg Municipality).

 Geography

-The municipality has no forests, lakes, or streams, but has an abundance of high-voltage power grids, highways and railroads, as it is on the main line from Malmö to northern Sweden.
+The municipality has no forests, lakes, or streams, but has an abundance of high-voltage power grids, highways and railroads, as it is on the Southern main line from Malmö to northern Sweden.
 Like the rest of Scania, much land is used for agriculture and there are several old farms, mills and other sights from the last centuries in the vicinity.

 Urban areas

 There are three urban areas (also called a tätort or locality) in Burlöv Municipality, including Arlöv, which statistically is a part of Malmö (*).
 Malmö is mostly located in Malmö Municipality but a part of it sprawls into Burlöv Municipality.

-In the table they are listed according to the size of the population as of December 31, 2005.
+In the table they are listed according to the size of the population as of 2023.
 The municipal seat is in bold characters.